dabauxi/nimbus-docker/README.md

 A `.nimbus` directory will be created in the repository root (if not specified otherwise) which contains the beacon node database and other Nimbus files.

+Further a `.nethermind` directory will be created in the repository root (if not specified otherwise) which contains the execution client database.

 ## Configuration

 The docker-compose file requires that a `.env` file be present in this